Terradue/doc-developer-sandbox/source/developer/basic.rst

  cd dcs-hands-on
  mvn clean install -D hands.on=1 -P bash

 With the last command you installed the first Hands-On exercise (option *-D*) using a *bash* profile (option *-P*).
-The profile represents the language used to implement the Hands-On run executables.
+The profile represents the programming language used to implement the Hands-On run executables.

 Understand the workflow
 =======================